 Once a student has entered the examination room and looked at the exam, he/she is considered to have officially attempted the exam.
 In other words, if the student then decides not to attempt the exam, the act of looking still counts as a ‘take.’

-The exam itself consists of two parts: a single Comprehensive Essay Question based on a variety of texts from the short list required for the semester in which the exam is attempted; and a section of shorter essays organized in accordance with the historical division of the List.
+The exam consists of two parts: (1) a single, Comprehensive Essay Question derived from texts on the long list (2) and a section of shorter essays organized in accordance with the historical division of the List.

 (1) The longer essay will be a comprehensive synthetic essay question drawn from the entire reading list.
 Students will have three hours to complete this essay.
 They should anticipate spending 45 minutes on thinking, planning, outlining and revising the essay.